openbmc/docs/designs/device-tree-gpio-naming.md

 GPIO, the hardware can then take actions such as reducing the system's performance so that it can maintain its powered on state.

+#### power-ffs-sync-history
+Output GPIO set by the power managing applications.
+When set low and left low the power supply fans run at full speed (Fans Full Speed).
+When toggled low, then high, it resets the power supply input history (average and maximum power values over a time range).

 #### regulator-standby-faulted
 This GPIO value represents the status of standby power regulator fault detection logic.
 This GPIO is an input only.
 The status will reflect a regulator